JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

  State:                 Ready
  Availability:          Drain            <<<=====================================
 ```
-**Let's see how the swarm manager updated the task assignments for the redis service:**
+**Let's see how the swarm manager updated the task assignments for the Redis service:**
 ```bash
 docker service ps webapp
 ```